 The Customer Experience

 Like I pointed out above being authentic just works.
 If a prospect does not find what they are looking for in your message or deliverables you might not need that prospect in the first place.
-In fact in some cases, they will just end up costing you money and sanity.
-When the message is genuine, and branding works then comes quality engagement.
+In fact, in some cases, they will just end up costing you money and sanity.
+So, When the message is genuine, and branding works then comes quality engagement.
 This is where many companies fall short.
 It is truly the most important part of the process to optimize and pay attention to.
 Think about it for a minute if you have done a good job communicating the point.
 Someone has shown interest in your message via a medium and literally taken the time out of their life to:

 - Click on a link